Struct Handle

 §Errors

-In addition to all the IO errors possible with std::process::Child, wait will return an ErrorKind::Other IO error if child returns a non-zero exit status.
+In addition to all the IO errors possible with std::process::Child, wait will return an ErrorKind::Other IO error if the child returns a non-zero exit status.
 To suppress this error and return an Output even when the exit status is non-zero, use the unchecked method.

 Source